Our products

 Difficulty level Medium (cooking control) High (desalting + cooking) Low (cook directly)

-Ideal for Grilled, steamed, baked, tempura Pil pil, vizcaína, brandada All cod recipes
+Ideal for Grill, steam, oven, tempura Pil pil, vizcaína, brandade All cod recipes

-The most important difference between the three formats is not price or preservation: it is what happens in your mouth when you eat them.
+The most important difference between the three forms is not the price or preservation: it's what happens in your mouth when you eat them.

-Its weak point is that it contains a lot of water.
+Its weakness is that it contains a lot of water.
 If you don't sear it well or cook it at an insufficient temperature, it releases liquid and the texture becomes watery.
-That's why fresh cod requires technique: correct temperature and precise cooking time.
+That's why fresh cod requires technique: correct temperature and precise timing.

 This is where the magic happens.
-The salting and subsequent desalting process produces a fish with a texture that does not exist in any other format: dense, gelatinous, unctuous.
+The salting process and subsequent desalting produce a fish with a texture that does not exist in any other form: dense, gelatinous, unctuous.
 The proteins have reorganized during curing, creating a structure that retains fat and emulsifies with oil in ways that fresh fish cannot.

-The flavor is more complex: cured notes, greater marine intensity, an umami background that has developed during maturation.
+The flavor is more complex: notes of curing, greater marine intensity, an umami base that has developed during maturation.
 It is the cod with the most "personality" and the one that stars in the great recipes of Iberian and Portuguese tradition.

-The natural gelatin of salted cod is what makes pil pil possible: that magical emulsion between the fish's gelatin, garlic, and olive oil that produces a sauce without any added ingredients.
-Without salted cod gelatin, no pil pil is possible.
+The natural gelatin in salted cod is what makes pil pil possible: that magical emulsion between the fish gelatin, garlic, and olive oil that creates a sauce with no added ingredients.
+Without salted cod gelatin, there is no possible pil pil.

 Desalted cod: the best of both worlds

-Professionally desalted cod offers the same texture and flavor as salted cod after good home desalting, but without the wait or the risk of error.
-It is the most versatile format because it works in both traditional recipes (pil pil, vizcaína) and simpler preparations (baked, grilled).
+Professionally desalted cod offers the same texture and flavor as salted cod after proper home desalting, but without the wait or the risk of error.
+It is the most versatile format because it works both in traditional recipes (pil pil, Vizcaína) and in simpler preparations (baked, grilled).

 Which format for each recipe